juryxy/JuSpace/README.md

 Alternative the computing function "compute_DomainGauges" can be called directly, see help for this function on its usage To compute exact permutation based p-values for within and between-subject designs the function "compute_exact_pvalue" needs to be called.
 The function requires inputs provided by the "compute_DomainGauges" function

+25.05.2020
-25.05.2020 - fixed some visualization color mismatch for linux, - fixed some setting for computational option 4
+- fixed some visualization color mismatch for linux,
+- fixed a setting for computational option 4 (list 1 each image) and option 8 (allowing to test correlation distribution for all files from list 1 against null)